seb-devops/clinia-documentation-explorer/README.md

 python src/clinia-doc-agent.py
 ```

-This will run the agent, which will extract entities and relationships from the API documentation and create a markdown file with the results.
+This will run the agent, and ask a sample question which you can modify in the main function of the file `src/clinia-doc-agent.py`.

 ### Evals
 To run the evals, run all the cells in the file `src/clinia-doc-evals.ipynb`.
 This will run the evals for testing the agent.
 It will append to a csv file the results of the evals.
 This contains: